 - application to renounce current citizenship

-If your Russian citizenship application is successful, you will be issued with an internal Russian passport (to be replaced with a citizen’s identity card in 2018) and will be eligible to apply for a Russian passport for international travel.
+If your Russian citizenship application is successful, you will be issued with an internal Russian passport (to be replaced with a citizen’s identity card in 2018) and will also be eligible to apply for a Russian passport for international travel.
 Russian passports are valid for 10 years.

 Decisions on Russian citizenship applications can take up to a year and are made by the Office of the President of the Russian Federation.
-Applications via the simplified process take up to 6 months and are made by the GUVM.
-If your application for Russian citizenship is rejected, you are entitled to appeal through the courts.
+Applications via the simplified process take up to six months and are made by the GUVM.
+If your application for Russian citizenship is rejected, however, you are entitled to appeal through the courts.
 You should contact your local GUVM office for information.

 The Russian citizenship cost is R3500 for the application.
 Those from former USSR countries who haven’t taken up citizenship in these countries, as well as parent-less children, are exempt from this fee.
 The cost of a Russian passport is R3500 for adults and R1500 for children.
-It is possible to purchase a special shorter-term passport that lasts for 5 years for R2000.
+It is possible to purchase a special shorter-term passport that lasts for five years for R2000.